epfl-ada/ada-2021-project-clezemath/README.md

 ### Methods :
 - **Managing the size of the data**:<br> The Quotebank dataset's size does not let us work with it as a whole in a reasonnable way.
 Using Google Colab, we were able to link the dataset to Google Drive storage.
 We ran a code that would select only the quotes related to firearms and shootings, and save the corresponding rows to a new file.
 This way, we would get rid of the unecessary rows containing quotes who had no direct link to our study.

-- **Selecting the relevant quotes**:<br> For this milestone, we selected these quotes using three keywords: "gun", "shooting", "firearm" (quotes needed to contain at least one of the three in order to be selected).
-Later into the project, we plan to replace this basic method by a supervized learning algorithm that selects quotes that are likely to be related to the theme of our project.
-We could for example use a deep neural network generated with the PyTorch library.

 - **Checking the relevance of the study**:<br> Plotting the distribution of the selected subset of quotes over time, and adding the occurences of shootings (from the Mother Jone's dataset), it seemed likely that there was some correlation, since we could see some peaks in quotes following the shootings.
 In order to check our intuition, we performed a Pearson correlation test between the number of quotes at a given date and the number of days since the last shooting.